 Employer-Provided Child Care Credit: Enhancement

-The One Big Beautiful Bill Act expands the employer-provided child care credit, increasing the incentive for businesses to offer or enhance child care benefits.
-Employers may now claim a credit equal to 40% of qualified child care expenses, or 50% for eligible small businesses, up from the prior 25% rate.
-In addition, the maximum amount of eligible expenses rises to $600,000 per year.
+The One Big Beautiful Bill Act expands the employer-provided child care credit, increasing incentives for businesses to offer or improve child care benefits.
+Employers may now claim a credit equal to 40% of qualified child care expenses, or 50% for eligible small businesses, up from the previous 25% rate.
+The maximum amount of eligible expenses also rises to $600,000 per year.

-Although the credit is claimed by employers, it may indirectly benefit stay-at-home parents in several ways:
+Although the credit is claimed by employers, it may indirectly benefit stay-at-home parents and families in several ways:

-• Expanded incentives could encourage more employers to offer on-site or subsidized child care programs, increasing availability and flexibility for working households.
+- Stronger incentives may encourage more employers to offer on-site or subsidized child care programs, expanding availability and flexibility for working households.

-• Lower employer costs may also translate into reduced out-of-pocket expenses for families who rely on employer-sponsored child care benefits.
+- Lower employer costs could translate into reduced out-of-pocket expenses for families who rely on employer-sponsored child care benefits.

 How This Compares to Previous Law